extrafewlines/react-redux-typescript-boilarplate/README.md

 You should import stuff from other features only by using:

-`import {AwesomeComponent} from "src/app/features/awesome-feature"`
+`import { AwesomeComponent } from "src/app/features/awesome-feature"`

 and not

-`import {AwesomeComponent} from "src/app/features/awesome-feature/components/AwesomeComponent`
+`import { AwesomeComponent } from "src/app/features/awesome-feature/components/AwesomeComponent`